jsyang/critters/src/markdown/index.md

 document.write(app.planet.getColorCSS());
 </script>

-As a side node: the range for each of the colors representing height is determined by quantizing To fast forward the process of equilibrium in this world we must put it through several cycles of simulated erosion.
+As a side node: the range for each of the colors representing height is determined by quantizing the heights.

+The next step to make this land mass distribution more realistic is to fast forward the process of equilibrium.
+We must put it through several cycles of simulated erosion.

 <script>
 app.planet.erode();